Greetings! I’m Sarah Orton Bowen. On my blog, you’ll find items concerning religion and life. For me, that covers the entire spectrum.

 My work life includes many years in both the public and private sectors, including years as an owner of a flourishing business.
 In college, I received a Master of Arts degree in Political Science and Economics, believing that an effective manner to solve long term problems was through the political sphere.

-I am a member of a rural Methodist church; also I participate at the Lutheran church where I was baptized, confirmed, and married.
+I am a member of a rural Methodist church and also a member of the Lutheran church where I was baptized, confirmed, and married.
 Jesus leads all of us to be His disciples (Matthew 28:19).
 I lead a meaningful life here in Iowa with my husband, Mike, where we enjoy the countryside and farm.

 I’ve started this blog because of my love of theology.
 Many years ago, I pursued this passion by attending Luther Seminary in St. Paul, MN, to find out if I was called to pursue the ministry.
 I subsequently discovered that my calling was not as an ordained pastor.